Julia-Tempering/Pigeons.jl/docs/src/output-extended.md

 # [Extended output (i.e., for all chains)](@id output-extended)

-So far when outputting traces (either to memory via [`traces`](@ref) or to disk via [`disk`](@ref)), we have been storing only those samples for the target distribution.
+So far when outputting traces (either to memory via [`traces`](@ref) or to disk via [`disk`](@ref)), we have been storing only the target distribution's samples.
 This is the most common scenario and the default.
-Here we show how to change that default to instead store the output from all chains.
+Here we show how to instead store the samples from all chains.

 This can be useful in scenarios where all distributions $$\pi_i$$ are of interest, e.g. in certain statistical mechanics applications and for Bayesian inference under model